Bill & Laurel Cooper: The Coopers

 Bill Cooper (Reginald William Binch Cooper) (5 November 1928 – 7 March 2016) was a Royal Navy lieutenant-commander and later actuary who gave up his profession to become a full-time recreational sailor and author.
 He was awarded the Hammond Cup for seamanship by the Royal Naval Sailing Association and was recognised by the World Record Academy for having spent the longest time at sea.
 As well as writing several non-fiction books with his wife Laurel, as a solo author he wrote a novel that was published in 2014.
-Bill held a healthy disrespect for bureaucracy, especially within the EU, the VNF, the MCA and the RCD.
+Bill held a healthy disrespect for bureaucracy, especially within the European Union (EU), the Voies navigables de France (VNF), the Maritime and Coastguard Agency (MCA) and with regard to the Recreational Craft Directive (RCD).